YuanGongND/ReMASC/README.md

 # ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems

-**Authors**:

-Yuan Gong, Jian Yang, Jacob Huber, Mitchell MacKnight, Christian Poellabauer

-Computer Science and Engineering, University of Notre Dame, IN 46556, USA

-**Cite Us**:
+We introduce a new database of voice recordings with the goal of supporting research on vulnerabilities and protection of voice-controlled systems.
+In contrast to prior efforts, the proposed database contains genuine and replayed recordings of voice commands obtained in realistic usage scenarios and using state-of-the-art voice assistant development kits.
+Specifically, the database contains recordings from four systems (each with a different microphone array) in a variety of environmental conditions with different forms of background noise and relative positions between speaker and device.
+To the best of our knowledge, this is the first database that has been specifically designed for the protection of voice controlled systems (**VCS**) against various forms of replay attacks.

+## Cite Us:
-- If you use the data, please cite the following paper:
+If you use the data, please cite the following paper:

 Yuan Gong, Jian Yang, Jacob Huber, Mitchell MacKnight, Christian Poellabauer, ["ReMASC: Realistic Replay Attack Corpus for Voice Controlled Systems"](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1541.html), Interspeech 2019.

-- If you use our neural network example, please cite the following paper:
+If you use our neural network example, please cite the following paper:

 Yuan Gong, Jian Yang, Christian Poellabauer, ["Detecting Replay Attacks Using Multi-Channel Audio: A Neural Network-Based Method"](https://arxiv.org/abs/2003.08225)  IEEE Signal Processing Letters, 2020.

-**Usage Example**:
+## Examples:
 - The Python neural network baseline, PyTorch implementation, and the dataloader can be found in the example directory.
 - The MATLAB CQCC-GMM baseline can be found \[[here](https://github.com/jlinear/ReMASC_Exp)].

-**Abstract:**
-We introduce a new database of voice recordings with the goal of supporting research on vulnerabilities and protection of voice-controlled systems.
-In contrast to prior efforts, the proposed database contains genuine and replayed recordings of voice commands obtained in realistic usage scenarios and using state-of-the-art voice assistant development kits.
-Specifically, the database contains recordings from four systems (each with a different microphone array) in a variety of environmental conditions with different forms of background noise and relative positions between speaker and device.
-To the best of our knowledge, this is the first database that has been specifically designed for the protection of voice controlled systems (**VCS**) against various forms of replay attacks.

 ## Updates
 June, 30, 2020:
 - We now release the complete set.
-- We now host the data on **\[IEEE DataPort](https://ieee-dataport.org/open-access/remasc-realistic-replay-attack-corpus-voice-controlled-systems)**, which offers a high-speed download (you will need an [IEEE account](https://ieee-dataport.org/faq/how-do-i-access-dataset-ieee-dataport) to download, which is also free).
+- We now host the data on **[IEEE DataPort](https://ieee-dataport.org/open-access/remasc-realistic-replay-attack-corpus-voice-controlled-systems)**, which offers a high-speed download (you will need an [IEEE account](https://ieee-dataport.org/faq/how-do-i-access-dataset-ieee-dataport) to download, which is also free).
 - The ReMASC corpus remains **free for academic and commercial use**, and we no longer require a verification process, you can download the data immediately.
 Nevertheless, it is highly recommended to sign up to our mailing list to get the latest news about the dataset.

 ## Downloads